 The burns are conducted by local First Nations Aboriginal Corporations in partnership with Forest Fire Management Victoria.
 The burns promote healthy country by stimulating growth of native plants, increasing biodiversity and reducing the risk of more dangerous wild fires.

 The exact timing of burns depends on weather conditions and cannot be scheduled far in advance.
+The actual burns will be limited to small sections at a time.
+It should be possible to ride around the burn area, although smoke will travel further depending on the wind.

-The information provided to date is not very helpful.
+The information provided to date is not great.
 People can apply to be notified in advance if a burn effects their local area of around 20km.
 However, that is not very helpful when planning a 400km ride through multiple park areas.
 I have contacted Forest Fire Management of Victoria to see if I can get access to more useful information.

 The links and contacts below list what is available currently: